wkrueger/nextpress/README.md

 # nextpress

-Package website things into a module.
+Package website things that could become commmon between projects into a module.

+Trying not to worry much about config options, it is of intention to have one big monolythic package.

 Currently bundling: